 SARS-CoV-2 Variants of Concern in Wastewater

-This working group brings together researchers, academic and government partners across Canada working on wastewater surveillance to discuss detection of variants of concern/interest in wastewater and interpretation of results.
+This working group brings together researchers, academic and government partners across Canada working on wastewater surveillance to discuss the detection of variants of concern/interest in wastewater and interpretation of results.
 The meeting highlights key issues related to variants of concern/interest detection and sequencing and all laboratories or surveillance programs across the country to provide an update and share their experiences.

 Wastewater Laboratory Detection of SARS-CoV-2 Working Group